ryjen/libcoda-db/README.md

 Benchmarking
 ============

-Here are some preliminary tests on sqlite (see tests/benchmarks).
+Here are some preliminary benchmarks on sqlite (see tests/benchmarks).
+Tested on max osx pro using clang++.

 	sqlite insert                              5000      406684 ns/op
 	sqlite select                              2000     1841120 ns/op